awsdocs/amazon-s3-userguide/doc_source/ServerSideEncryptionCustomerKeys.md

-# Protecting data using server\-side encryption with customer\-provided encryption keys \(SSE\-C\)<a name="ServerSideEncryptionCustomerKeys"></a>
+# Using server\-side encryption with customer\-provided keys \(SSE\-C\)<a name="ServerSideEncryptionCustomerKeys"></a>

 Server\-side encryption is about protecting data at rest\.
-Server\-side encryption encrypts only the object data, not object metadata\.
-Using server\-side encryption with customer\-provided encryption keys \(SSE\-C\) allows you to set your own encryption keys\.
-With the encryption key you provide as part of your request, Amazon S3 manages the encryption as it writes to disks and decryption when you access your objects\.
+Server\-side encryption encrypts only the object data, not the object metadata\.
+By using server\-side encryption with customer\-provided keys \(SSE\-C\), you can store your own encryption keys\.
+With the encryption key that you provide as part of your request, Amazon S3 manages data encryption as it writes to disks and data decryption when you access your objects\.
 Therefore, you don't need to maintain any code to perform data encryption and decryption\.
-The only thing you do is manage the encryption keys you provide\.
+The only thing that you need to do is manage the encryption keys that you provide\.

-When you upload an object, Amazon S3 uses the encryption key you provide to apply AES\-256 encryption to your data and removes the encryption key from memory\.
+When you upload an object, Amazon S3 uses the encryption key that you provide to apply AES\-256 encryption to your data\.
+Amazon S3 then removes the encryption key from memory\.
 When you retrieve an object, you must provide the same encryption key as part of your request\.
-Amazon S3 first verifies that the encryption key you provided matches and then decrypts the object before returning the object data to you\.
+Amazon S3 first verifies that the encryption key that you provided matches, and then it decrypts the object before returning the object data to you\.

-There are no new charges for using server\-side encryption with customer\-provided encryption keys \(SSE\-C\)\.
+There are no additional charges for using SSE\-C\.
 However, requests to configure and use SSE\-C incur standard Amazon S3 request charges\.
 For information about pricing, see [Amazon S3 pricing](http://aws.amazon.com/s3/pricing/)\.

-**Important**
+**Note**
-Amazon S3 does not store the encryption key you provide\.
-Instead, it stores a randomly salted HMAC value of the encryption key to validate future requests\.
+Amazon S3 does not store the encryption key that you provide\.
+Instead, it stores a randomly salted Hash\-based Message Authentication Code \(HMAC\) value of the encryption key to validate future requests\.
 The salted HMAC value cannot be used to derive the value of the encryption key or to decrypt the contents of the encrypted object\.
 That means if you lose the encryption key, you lose the object\.

+S3 Replication supports objects that are encrypted with SSE\-C\.
+For more information about replicating encrypted objects, see [Replicating objects created with server\-side encryption \(SSE\-C, SSE\-S3, SSE\-KMS\)](replication-config-for-kms-objects.md)\.

 For more information about SSE\-C, see the following topics\.